 If you want to create layers, then go on to …

 Layers can be done in different ways – around your face, throughout your hair, or piecemeal.
-Personally I kind of choose sections at random to cut as I like a slightly messy look and it gives my hair a little more body, but this will depend on the style you want.
+I choose sections at random to cut as I like a slightly messy look and it gives my hair a little more body, but this will depend on the style you want.

 Regardless of where you want layers, the technique is the same – choose a vertical section of hair (about 3cm high and half a centimetre wide), like this:

-Comb it straight out from your head and hold it at a forty-five degree angle away from your head, with your fingers holding it perpendicular, and snip across (or, if you like a rougher look like I do, you can use my jagged technique).
+Comb it straight out from your head and hold it at a forty-five-degree angle away from your head.
+With your fingers holding it perpendicular (as pictured below), snip across the end.
+If you like a rougher look, use the jagged technique above.

 If you want lots of layers, you can do this all over your head (don’t forget the back!).
 If you want it just at the front, take the front sections of hair.

 There are so many variations to try, so play around with it.
 Unless you have a dead-straight hairstyle, little missteps won’t matter, and you can add to them later for a rougher look.